One of the worries people have when they start gaining wealth is how to pass it on to their children if something should happen to them.

 Just about all of us have heard stories about someone who has passed away and a large chunk of their property and investments was taken by the government because there was no will in place to protect it and pass it on to their children.
 That doesn’t have to happen to you because there are at least 5 ways to pass investments on to your kids.

 When you first set up retirement accounts, such as a 401K, you fill out paperwork naming the beneficiaries of your investments in the event of your death.
 However, many people don’t remember to keep this documentation updated.
 It’s a good idea to review who you have listed as your beneficiaries from time to time, and especially if you have several different investments.
 You need to remember that who you list as your beneficiaries can supersede what’s written in a will.

 Write a Will

-Go ahead and write a will if you have assets, including investments, to leave to your children.
+Go ahead, write a will and use transfer on death deed if you have assets, including investments, to leave to your children.
 Hiring an attorney can help with this process because they know the current laws about what can and can’t be done to help your kids avoid paying taxes on their inheritance.

 Create a Trust

 If you have significant real estate investments, for example, you may want to set up a trust and include the real estate in that trust.
 There are several steps involved in this process, and hiring an estate planning lawyer can help you through the process.
 In addition, you could make the trust an irrevocable living trust, which can prevent assets from having to go through the probate process.
 Another option is the revocable living trust, which allows you to stay in control of the assets while you are living and then pass to your children as part of your estate.
 Again, this is a process best handles through a lawyer to make sure it is set up properly.